June-phy/off-resonance-EPG-MT/README.md

 If you use this code or results in your research, please cite our paper:

 > Shan Q, Wong V, Yu Z, Gao Z, Shen Q, Liu C, Chan Q, Chu WCW, Chen W. Pulsed Off-Resonance MT with Intrinsic Blood Suppression: Modeling with an Extended EPG Framework and Experimental Results.
-Magn Reson Med.
-2025 Dec;94(6):3001-3015. doi: 10.1002/mrm.80025.
-Epub 2025 Aug 1.
-PMID: 40987654.
+ISMRM2026

 ---